genesiscommunitysuccess/docs/docs/05_operations/02_commands/01_server-commands.md

 ## mon

-This script shows the status of the overall system, so you can see if the server is up or not.
+This command shows the status of the overall system, so you can see if the server is up or not.
+By default, it  displays a snapshot.
+If you want to the screen to be refreshed, simply add a flag with the number of seconds between refreshes, such as `mon -10`.

 ```bash
 ***************************************************************************